melles1991/usecuewebsite/about-me/index.md

 I am a big fan of CloudCannon, an online CMS system for Jekyll.
 CloudCannon recently mentioned me on their 'featured developers page'.
 I love to do things thoroughly.
 Going slow is not really my style.
 Apart from CloudCannon websites I also develop WordPress, Issuu, MailChimp and Shopify solutions.
 Finally, I have also build my own platform for producing online magazines, called 'without coding'.

-Gotten curious?
+Interested?
 Do you want quality for a decent price?
 Please&nbsp;[contact](/contact)&nbsp;me!
 I would love to get to know you and hear about your project.